tliston/evil_bit/README.md

 # And now for something completely different...

 Suppose, perchance, you're one of those antisocial people who aren't interested in setting a good example by being RFC compliant.
 In that case, you might find this an interesting example of how you can use iptables' netfilter queues combined with scapy to rewrite packet contents on the fly, correcting checksums where necessary, all within the comfort of Python.
-But, of course, you might find that useful for other things as well.

-Who knows?
+Editing packets on the fly?
+That can always be a useful skill...